Manivela/p2pgames/README.md

 - we should change the player model from a sphere to a rectangle similar to how minecraft has it to get more accurate movement.
 - ground should be made out of cubes instead of being a special plane to allow players to dig and get the preview when placing a cube.
 - change cube breaking to holding LMB on a cube instead of using the <kbd>alt</kbd> modifier key

+### Okey:

+- Ask to redistribute the tiles or end the games when no tiles are left
+- Fix css for player names and tiles
+- Add timers and scoring

 ## Running locally